Skip to main content

 • IMAGHyNE: Hydrogen valley across the French region of Auvergne-Rhône-Alpes

-Small-scale valleys (>500 t/day of H2 produced and used)
+Small-scale valleys (>500 t/year of H2 produced and used)

 hydrogen valleys map